ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 New features targets feature releases.
 It can be integrated only if the feature supports most of the targets (if it requires new target HAL implementation).

 Adding a new functionality is considered to be a feature.
-It does not matter if it is C++ or C.
+It does not matter if it is C++, C or Python.

 Release: feature